tsunami416604/azure-docs.hu-hu/articles/container-registry/container-registry-get-started-azure-cli.md

 ## <a name="next-steps"></a>Következő lépések

-Ebben a rövid útmutatóban létrehozott egy Azure Container Registry az Azure CLI-vel, leküldte egy tároló rendszerképét a beállításjegyzékbe, és lehúzta és futtatta a rendszerképet a beállításjegyzékből.
-Folytassa a Azure Container Registry oktatóanyagokkal, és tekintse meg az ACR mélyebb megjelenését.
+In this quickstart, you created an Azure Container Registry with the Azure CLI, pushed a container image to the registry, and pulled and ran the image from the registry.
+Continue to the Azure Container Registry tutorials for a deeper look at ACR.

 > [!div class="nextstepaction"]
-> [Oktatóanyagok Azure Container Registry][container-registry-tutorial-quick-task]
+> [Azure Container Registry tutorials][container-registry-tutorial-quick-task]

 <!-- LINKS - external -->
 [docker-linux]: https://docs.docker.com/engine/installation/#supported-platforms